MiniZinc/libminizinc/README.txt

  - A new tool, mzn2doc, can produce html output from the documentation comments.
 The MiniZinc distribution contains the documentation for global constraints and builtins generated directly from the library source code.

+** New MIP solver interfaces **

+ - The executables mzn-cplex, mzn-gurobi, mzn-mip-scip and mzn-cbc use the corresponding MIP solver.
+They can interpret FlatZinc code compiled with -Glinear(_old), also as a driver handling both phases (flattening and solving).
+ - For COIN-CBC 2.9.6 it is recommended to switch off preprocessing (--cbcArgs "-preprocess off")

 ** Bugs **